Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Pass the Boardwalk to the Praia da Alameda on day four of the Camino InglésPass the Boardwalk to the Praia da Alameda

 It is a pity that we did not spend much time here, as it was so lovely along the River in the spring.
-We walked into the hamlet called A Ponte do Porco, where this view of a boat on the river caught my eye.
+Next, we walked into the hamlet called A Ponte do Porco, where this view of a boat on the river caught my eye.

 View of the Río Lambre on Day Four of the Camino InglésView of the Río Lambre on Day Four of the Camino Inglés

-It is after about 1/2 kilometer along the Rúa Alameda, in the town of A Ponte do Porco, when we crossed under the N-651 and turned right on yet another country road, the DP-4804, shown below.
+After about one-half kilometer, along the Rúa Alameda, in the town of A Ponte do Porco, and after crossing under the N-651, you will turn right onto another country road, the DP-4804, shown below.

 Turn Right Onto the Rural DP-4804 on day four of the Camino InglésTurn Right Onto the Rural DP-4804